Smile-TA/pw-template/README.md

 - Check that skip link is present and implemented to set standards.
 - Check that tel links match tel href
 - Check that staging links do not exist on prod
+- Check that console errors do not exist

 Tested only on prod: